lunajos/ldapauth-async/README.md

 ## Overview

 There is a express server running.
+All code is in `app/`

 Configurations can be in either `config.json` or `ldap_config.json`